Call of Duty: Black Ops

 Call of Duty: Black Ops is a 2010 first-person shooter game developed by Treyarch and published by Activision.
 It was released worldwide in November 2010 for Microsoft Windows, the PlayStation 3, Wii, and Xbox 360, with a separate version for Nintendo DS developed by n-Space.
-Aspyr later ported the game to OS X in September 2012.
+Aspyr later ported the game to Mac OS X in September 2012.
+Ports for the PlayStation 4 and PlayStation 5, developed by Iron Galaxy Studios, were released on July 9, 2026.
 It is the seventh title in the Call of Duty series and a sequel to Call of Duty: World at War.